 Sea-side

 Tucked away on the far north eastern tip in an area known as Ao Khanoun, Bangkok style boutique resort with a dozen a/c bungalows on a small beach.
 Good restaurant, boat trips to Koh Kradat, transport to the beaches.
 Very secluded with the deserted Laem Son Beach 15 minutes walk away.
-Used to be Little Moon, but now run by the landowners, the Makathanee group.
+Used to be Little Moon, but now run by the landowners, the Makathanee family.

 Sea Breeze Resort